mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 LPWAN NFT is also a bridge between digital world and real world assets since each item can have its unique identity on blockchains like Ethereum through MXProtocol.
 This added great usability to the current NFT exchanges that only support digital products.

 By applying LPWAN NFT, the individual items is allocated to one dedicated source.
-In contrast, a buyer of a tangible paper certificate, for example, has no way of knowing that the same certificate hasn’t been sold/reproduced and assigned to potentially multiple parties.
+In contrast, a buyer of a tangible product, for example, like a Nike shoes with QR code has no way of knowing that the same shoes hasn’t been sold/reproduced and assigned to potentially multiple parties.

 ### 3.3 Data bloom